-When an offer is on the table it can be difficult to know how much leverage you have for negotiation, particularly when it comes to putting together a comfortable benefits package.
+When a job offer is on the table it can be difficult to know how much leverage you have for negotiation, particularly when it comes to putting together a comfortable benefits package.
 Most people have a hard number in mind salary-wise when they head into a job interview, but leave benefits more speculative.
 However, it is important to have put just as much preliminary thought into your benefits package as you have into what you will expect in remuneration.
+In this post, we’ll share the most competitive benefits you’ll want to consider when negotiating your offer package.

 A follow-up question might be: what are the best kinds of benefits to look to for flexibility in when negotiating?
 According to this same poll, employees are most concerned about healthcare and their 401(k).
-It is likely that the company will know this fact and might be able to budge on these points if it means wooing a better employee.
+It is likely that the company will know this fact.
+Therefore your future employer might be able to budge on these points if it means wooing a better employee.

 When broken down by gender, males tend to be more focused on retirement and women on immediate healthcare expenses.
 The employer you are negotiating with might not have an understanding of this divide, but it is intriguing to know, nonetheless.